caraya/gulp-starter-2021/src/md-content/building-long-form-articles-on-the-web.md

 This will prevent [faux bold](https://alistapart.com/article/say-no-to-faux-bold/) and italics.
 This is wher there is no font available in the weight or style you want.
 The browser will then fake the bold or italic in order to show what it thinks the designer wants.

-Another way to combat faux bold, italics and small caps is to ue the [font-synthesis](https://developer.mozilla.org/en-US/docs/Web/CSS/font-synthesis) that allows developers to control whether the browser synthesis algorithm applies to any/all of bold (weight), italics (style) or small caps.
+A way to combat faux bold, italics and small caps is to ue the [font-synthesis](https://developer.mozilla.org/en-US/docs/Web/CSS/font-synthesis) that allows developers to control whether the browser synthesis algorithm applies to any/all of bold (weight), italics (style) or small caps.

 ```css
 @font-face {